 Vicki Smith is an artist from Harihari, a small community on the west coast of the south island, Aotearoa/New Zealand.
 Vicki is an observer, explorer and navigator working from her 11 metre wooden sailing vessel – Kiritea.
 Works for the last five years include;

-- 2013 SCANZ Taranaki residency leading to the creation of the print work Approaches to Puke Ariki added to the Puke Ariki pictorial collection
+SCANZ Taranaki artist residency leading to the creation of the print work Approaches to Puke Ariki added to the Puke Ariki pictorial collection.

-RYA Coastal Skipper (Practical) certificate with Hank Haazen aboard sv Tiama
+RYA Coastal Skipper (Practical) certificate sailing with Hank Haazen aboard sv Tiama, Auckland to Lyttleton.

-"Under her Skin" a book bound in fish vellum, created while crewing a pacific passage for which she gained the regional prize in the national fibre arts awards Changing Threads.
+"Under her Skin" a book bound in fish vellum, created while crewing a pacific passage (Fiji to Aotearoa) for which she gained the regional prize in the national fibre arts awards Changing Threads.

 Devising the media art/weaving project "Pattern Recognition" co-created with Aroha Timoti-Coxon and installed in the Westland Library, Hokitika.

-- 2015 "Vessels", SCANZ artist residency in Taranaki using found objects, drawings and nets made of harakeke (flax) this installation recalled museum vitrine displays with a narrative of rivers and the sea.
+"Vessels", SCANZ artist residency in Taranaki using found objects, drawings and nets made of harakeke (flax) this installation recalled museum vitrine displays with a narrative of rivers and the sea.
+Invited artist

 Beyond the Book the fish vellum book "Under her Skin" hangs in an aquarium floating on a sea of woven images of clouds, sea and sky in this group exhibition at the Tin Palace, Lyttelton

 "A Transitional Imaginary: Space, Network and Memory in Christchurch".
 An immersive collaborative writing project between eight artists, writers and academics who produced a book in a 'sprint' of five intense days.
 (Funded by Creative New Zealand)